 Autumn is warm and wet, but rainfall and sunshine lessen as the season comes to an end.
 You can expect an average high temperature of 21°C / 70°F and lows around 12°C / 54°F.

-Get more tips in the Spain Packing List for backpacking Europe.
+Get more tips in the Spain Packing List.